Understand Your Solar Panel Financing Options

 The easiest method for getting solar power is to simply pay for the installation yourself.
 In the long run this gives you the highest value for cost savings.
 Purchasing your solar panels outright also gives you the immediate benefits from solar tax credits, rebates, and lower utility bills.
 When you buy your solar panel installation upfront, it means that there are fewer third-party financial conditions to worry about.
 It also makes the timespan to experience the return on your investment even shorter.

 The typical payback period for rooftop solar in the United States is four to eight years; depending on the size of your system and the kind of solar panels and other equipment you selected.
-There are numerous government incentives at your disposal that are designed to help you with the initial expense as well.
-The incentives will go a long way to improve your home’s energy usage for the lowest cost.
+There are numerous incentives at your disposal, depending on where you live, that are designed to help you with the initial expense as well.
+These incentives will go a long way to get you going solar for the lowest cost.

 The Benefits of Buying Solar

 The financial benefits of buying a home solar energy system with full cash upfront include:

 - Monthly energy bill savings from the first month, with no monthly payment to offset the savings.

 - In some states, your solar purchase is tax deductible or exempt from property or sales tax.

 A solar loan is a loan that is used towards the purchase of a solar power system for your home.
 Solar loan financing allows you to avoid the steep payments upfront while also giving you immediate ownership of your system.
 Like a regular loan, it is paid off in monthly payments with an applied interest rate.
 However, since you are considered the owner of the system, you are entitled to the benefits such as tax credits and rebates.